 “The partnership between the Idaho Job Corps program and the College of Western Idaho has broadened the choices.
 All they have to do is apply themselves,” said John Russ, an onsite assistant director for CWI.
 “We’re trying to provide an environment that gives the students the best possible scenario for success.”

 CWI’s entire catalog of classes is available to the students.
 If five or more Job Corps students want to take the same class, a CWI teacher or professor will teach it on site.

 Three hours of community service each week allows students to think about life beyond their own experience.
 One recent activity included playing bingo with Nampa senior citizens.
-Another involved a shop class building beds for children in need for the nonprofit, .
+Another involved a shop class building beds for children in need for the nonprofit, Sleep in Heavenly Peace.
 “When we give back to others, they see the value that brings,” Polishchuk said.
 “It gives students hope.”

 Zach – another new Job Corps enrollee – agreed.
 He was taking classes at Treasure Valley Community College in Ontario, Oregon, and had to drop out because he too couldn’t afford tuition costs.
 After he was accepted into the Idaho Job Corps program, he qualified for tuition assistance and today, is pursuing an associate degree in information technology at CWI.

 “It’s a great opportunity that I wouldn’t have otherwise,” Zach said.

 Businesses who want to help can get more information by contacting Polishchuk at (208) 442-4500 or firstname.lastname@example.org.